 All of the lecturers were extremely supportive and always available to speak to.
 They took a lot of time to get to know each student personally and I plan to keep in touch with them in the future.

 BA (Hons) Child and Youth Studies graduate Amanda MacDonald, who went on to graduate from the Professional Graduate Diploma in Education (Primary) and now works as a primary school teacher in the Inverness area.

-Apply for Child and Youth Studies BA (Hons)
+Thank you for your interest in studying Child and Youth Studies BA (Hons) with us.

 If you are ready to apply, please start your application below by selecting when you would like to start your course.
 This will take you to the UCAS website or our online application system.